mimireyburn/MLX_Models/README.md

-# Some Learnings from MLX Institute, Founders and Coders
+# Architectures | MLX Institute, Founders and Coders
 My handwritten models and experiments from the intensive ML program at FAC.

 ## Transformers